Greg Cunningham: Preston North End

 On 28 January 2021, Cunningham rejoined Preston North End on loan for the remainder of the 2020–21 season.
 Soon after on 6 February 2021, it was announced that he had signed permanently on a deal until the end of the season, allowing Preston to fit all their loan signings in their matchday squad.
 On 26 April 2021, Cunningham signed a new contract that would see him remain at the club until the summer of 2023, having originally being out of contract at the end of the 2020–21 season.

 On 17 May 2024, the club announced he would be released in the summer when his contract expired.

 Galway United

 On 17 July 2024, it was announced that Cunningham had signed for his hometown club Galway United of the League of Ireland Premier Division.
 On 4 October 2024, he suffered a season ending injury in a 1–1 draw with Dundalk at Eamonn Deacy Park.
+He made 34 appearances for the club over his 18 months there, before announcing his retirement from professional football in January 2026.